NeatU CSS Framework

 In my opinion, nc-rounded classes work best when used along with pag-disjoint.
 I have used pag-disjoint and nc-rounded-x3 together in the example below for illustration.

-<ul class="pagination pag-disjoint nc-rounded-x3">
+<ul class="pagination pag-disjoint nc-rounded-x3 tch-blue">

 Mix and Match Classes